How to Encourage Your Child's Creativity in a Screen Time Era

 Creativity and screen time CAN co-exist

-While there are many advantages of easy access to technology, growing up in a technology-centered world can be harmful to kids’ normal creative development.
+While there are many advantages to having easy access to technology, growing up in a technology-centered world can be harmful to a kids’ normal creative development.
 Screen time interferes with the important process of finding out about the world through hands-on play.
-Your child spending a lot of time on devices may be inevitable in this age, but fear not: here are five suggestions for fostering your kids’ creativity in spite of today’s obsession with devices.
+Your child spending a lot of time on devices may be inevitable in this digital age, but fear not: here are five suggestions for fostering your kids’ creativity despite today’s obsession with devices.

 Transform that spare room you don’t know what to do with into a creative haven where your children have easy access to art supplies.
 If your children constantly pick up and play with things simply because they’re lying around, you can take advantage of this by making a room full of art supplies at their fingertips.
 Create a place where your kids can develop their artistic independence without distracting screens.
 Making artistic activities the norm rather than the exception will give your kids more opportunities to make art an essential part of their childhood.